 Looking for the best Tiny Tina’s Wonderlands farm locations?
 Farming in Tiny Tina’s Wonderlands is the best way to get your hands on the best legendary weapons, armour, accessories, and spells in the FPS game.
-There’s a whole world of legendary loot out there just waiting to be discovered, but getting hold of it can be quite the challenge.
+There’s a whole world of legendary loot out there just waiting for you to discover, but getting hold of it can be quite the challenge.

-Attempting to farm legendaries in Tiny Tina’s Wonderlands is certainly possible, but unlike in previous games in the Borderlands series, you can see and affect your ‘loot luck’ in game.
+Attempting to get legendaries in the best Tiny Tina’s Wonderlands farm locations is certainly possible, but unlike in previous games in the Borderlands series, you can see and affect your ‘loot luck’ in-game.
 That means you can figure out when you should be farming, or whether you should go and take care of some other tasks first to boost your chances.

-You’re going to want to get your hands on these legendary weapons because, in addition to being incredibly good fun to use, they’re often extremely powerful.
-To help you get these covetable drops, read on for our Tiny Tina’s Wonderlands farm guide, where we’ll explain how to farm and what you need to consider when doing so.
+You’ll want to get your hands on these legendary weapons because they’re often extremely powerful and terrific fun to use.
+To help you get these covetable drops, read on for our Tiny Tina’s Wonderlands farm guide, where we’ll explain how to farm and what you need to consider while doing so.

 Tiny Tina’s Wonderlands loot luck

 One of the most important things to keep in mind when farming for legendary items is that boosting your luck stat will give you a much easier time of things.
 You can do this in a few different ways.
 The first easiest way to do this is to simply level up in order to boost your base luck stat, after which you can begin to improve it with modifiers.